camlee/power-meter/esp32-viewe/wip.md

 - Native tests passed: 44/44.
 Web tests passed: 20/20.
 The protected Demo fixture and VIEWE firmware build passed.
 Firmware version `0.2.3-e.13` was flashed to `meter2` over USB, and esptool verified every written image.

+### Phase (f) verification — 2026-07-30

+- Web Setup now mirrors the LVGL sensor summary below source selection and opens mapping as a responsive inline panel: right of Setup on desktop and directly below the summary on phones.
+- Each physical sensor has a role selector, `+ / -` current-direction control,
+  state, aligned V/A/W diagnostics, and draft-aware interpretation.
+Balance, validation, Cancel, and Save & Reboot follow the same contract as LVGL.
+- Mapping configuration is fetched once when the editor opens.
+Physical readings arrive at 2 Hz through the application's existing WebSocket; role or direction edits recalculate readings and Balance immediately without polling or opening another connection.
+- Live protocol V5 appends physical diagnostics to the current frame.
+The 60-frame replay remains logical-only V4, limiting the firmware's additional internal static RAM to 40 bytes instead of widening the 5.04 KiB ring.
+- Native tests passed: 44/44.
+Web tests passed: 29/29, including V4/V5 parsing,
+  mapping validation, polarity preview, interpretation, and Balance.
+The Web asset check, protected Demo fixture, and both VIEWE and WROOM builds passed.
+  WROOM remains within its application partition at 96.3% flash use.
+- Firmware version `0.2.3-f.1` was flashed to `meter2` over USB, and esptool verified every written image.
+The running device reported the matching version/Web build and emitted 60 compact V4 replay frames followed by a 128-byte V5 frame with valid physical Sensor 1/2/3 readings.
+- Web mapping consistently presents physical sensors as rows at every breakpoint.
+Setup enters mapping through a labeled `Remap` button, and its primary action now says `Save & Reboot`, matching the mapping editor and touchscreen terminology.
+- Web tests passed: 29/29 and the embedded asset check passed.
+Firmware version `0.2.3-f.2` was flashed to `meter2` over USB; esptool verified every image, and the running device reported the matching version and Web build.
+- Web sensor rows now place the physical name, role dropdown, and `+ / -` direction control together on one line.
+The redundant mapping-reboot helper sentence was removed; the `Save & Reboot` action remains explicit.
+- Web tests passed: 29/29 and the embedded asset check passed.
+Firmware version `0.2.3-f.3` was flashed to `meter2` over USB; esptool verified every image, and the running device reported the matching version and Web build.
+- Web mapping now follows the LVGL row hierarchy on phone and desktop: a shared Sensor/Role/Current direction heading, a non-wrapping control row, then validity plus aligned V/A/W readings and the logical interpretation.
+- Removed the web-only border, background, and padding around the full mapping panel while retaining the individual sensor-row grouping used by LVGL.
+- Web tests passed: 29/29 and the embedded asset check passed.
+Firmware version `0.2.3-f.4` was flashed to `meter2` over USB; esptool verified every image, and the running device reported the matching version and Web build.